 Remind students of engagement expectations on a consistent basis.
 Then, hold students accountable to the expectations you have set for areas such as completing student work, student logins, and attendance logs.
 Encourage students to strive for a high level of academic performance to receive flexibility from attending live class sessions and asynchronous participation.
 Modeling clear expectations, daily schedules, and goal setting will help students gain more independence and ownership of their learning.

-To remain in good standing, students should meet or exceed expectations in the
+To remain in good standing, students should meet or exceed expectations in the following four areas:

 Log in daily

 Take all assessments/tests/exams within the stipulated time period